-Walking for fitness is easy because it flows from our natural form of locomotion.
+Walking for fitness is easy because it’s such a natural form of movement.
 The simple act of putting one foot in front of the other can strengthen us to do the things we love.
 It can also help protect us from disease and premature death.

 Walking is Natural

-When something is as natural as walking, it’s easy to underestimate.
-For example, there’s no cutting-edge equipment to advertise, so it doesn’t get the publicity of a Peleton.
+The simpler something is, the easier it is to underestimate.
+This is the case with walking.
+There’s no cutting-edge equipment to advertise, so it doesn’t get the publicity of a Peleton.
 It’s not a competitive sport, so it doesn’t show up on Olympic television.
 The main requirements for walking are a minimal level of fitness and the willingness to stick to it.

 If you’re thinking about walking for fitness, consider the following:

-- The only equipment you need is a pair of comfortable shoes.
+The only equipment you need is your own two feet and a pair of comfortable shoes.

 How Much Walking is Enough?

 Fortunately, walking doesn’t have to be the latest fad to be effective.
 It does, however, need to involve more than shuffling around the house.
 If you want to get the maximum benefit from walking, walk…..